ColdGrub1384/DeadnameEraser/README.md

 # Deadname Remover for Safari

-This web extension for Safari replaces your deadname by your choosen name.
+This web extension for Safari replaces your deadname by your chosen name.

 It requires iOS/iPadOS 15+ or macOS 12+.